 The style and ornamentation in the memorials range from Gothic and Neo-classic to Art Deco.
 We found tombs and mausoleums that were recently built, but what make the cemetery-scape interesting are those that show years of exposure to the natural elements.

-At every turn, we stop to see the details in the spired mausoleums and the tombs with stone sculptures of Grecian goddesses in anguish and angels looking up to the heavens.
+CAMPO SANTO DE LA LOMA.
+At every turn, we stop to see the details in the mausoleums with spires and the tombs with stone sculptures of Grecian goddesses in anguish and angels looking up to the heavens.
 These monuments crowd the cemetery lending the feeling of walking around a statue garden.

 The La Loma Cemetery was built at the time when landscaping of cemeteries became popular in England and France.
 Before the garden cemeteries were established, the dead were buried inside churches.
 Evidence of this practice is seen today in grave markers on the floor and walls of old churches.
 The banning of the practice of interring the dead in churches following the sanitary standards of the time led to the creation of landscaped cemeteries that were set outside town or city limits.

+EPILOGUE.
 The chapel stood ancient, covered with moss and overgrowth.
 Its adobe walls muted gold in the afternoon sun.
-It was warm, but the breeze suddenly became cool.
+It was warm, but the breeze suddenly became chilly.
 It was days before November 1.